Live Demo (Recording) of How to Make Easy Matcha Latte

 Now you're ready to enjoy your latte!

-Speed It Up: How to Make a Green Tea Latte FAST
+Speed It Up: How to Make Green Tea Latte FAST

-If you have less time, you might want to consider following this faster method for how to make a green tea latte.
+If you have less time, you might want to consider this faster method for making green tea latte.

 This method involves combining the 3/4 cup of milk with the 1/4 cup of water in a microwave-safe jar.